Tri-State Transit Authority

-The Tri-State Transit Authority (TTA), which markets itself as "THE Transit Authority, is the city bus system in Huntington, West Virginia, and Ironton, Ohio, as well as its suburbs.
-Its buses range, on the West Virginia side from 21st Street in Kenova, WV to Milton, West Virginia, about 20 miles to the east.
+The Tri-State Transit Authority (TTA) is the city bus system in Huntington, West Virginia, and Ironton, Ohio, as well as its suburbs.
+Its buses range, on the West Virginia side from 21st Street in Kenova, West Virginia to Milton, West Virginia, about 20 miles to the east.
 On the Ohio side the buses range from downtown Ironton to the Huntington suburb of Proctorville, Ohio, which is also a range of about 20 miles.

 Interchange buses provide links between Huntington and Chesapeake, Ohio, and between Ironton and Ashland, Kentucky, where transfers are available to the Ashland Bus System (ABS).
-However the system does not interchange between the TTA and ABS in Ceredo, West Virginia, even though the buses pass within a few blocks of one another.
+However, the system does not interchange between the TTA and ABS in Ceredo, West Virginia, even though the buses pass within a few blocks of each other.

 The TTA was involved in a joint venture with the Charleston, West Virginia-based Kanawha Valley Regional Transportation Authority bus system called Intelligent Transit which linked downtown Huntington to Charleston via bus.
-The service ceased August 28, 2015 due to low ridership and lower gas prices compared to 2012.
+The service ceased on August 28, 2015, due to low ridership and lower gas prices compared to 2012.